fouzdertech/business-suite-doc/Task-Management/Task-Management.md

 ### Accessing Tasks

-1. Login to your CloudOnex Business Suite
+1. Login to your FouzderIT Business Suite
 2. Navigate to the **Tasks** section from the main menu

 ### Creating a New Task